mayconht/MB-Challenge/README.md

 >**The endPoint references tests are on the challenge page provided by the MuchBetter team and can be imported to Postman.
 The system is using REDIS** >**Memory DB.
 In addition, there is a persistence layer in this project provided on the Docker-compose file.**

+>**Pay attention that the currency used is USD, you can change it on .env file. if you try to use wrong currency on system it will return an error**

 ## :pencil: Approach (Dev Review)
 The project's main idea is to create a microservice for account management.
 4 endpoints were provided - login, Spend, Balance, and Transactions - with 2 POST requests and 2 GET requests, respectively.
 When calling a non-listed endpoint, you should receive a 404 error for page not found or 405 method not allowed.